How Many Serums Does Your Skincare Routine Need?November 11, 2021

-Our skin-care collection has a surplus of serums, and while we don’t want to part with our powerful and potent products, we also want to know if our serum obsession is, well, a little too excessive.
-To find out if layering too many liquids could do more harm than good to our complexion, we consulted with board-certified dermatologist Dr. Robert Finney.
+Our skincare collection has a surplus of serums, and while we don’t want to part with our powerful and potent products, we also want to know if our serum obsession is, well, a little too excessive.
+To find out if layering too many liquids could do more harm than good to our complexion, we consulted with Dr. Robert Finney, a board-certified dermatologist based in New York City and Skincare.com consultant.
 Ahead, find out if less is actually more when it comes to serums.

 Is It Possible to Use Too Many Serums?

 The answer is complicated.
 While an excess of serums isn’t necessarily a bad thing, too much of the wrong type of serum can lead to problems.
 Dr. Finney explains that while gentle, hydrating serums, like ones made with hyaluronic acid, and antioxidant serums, like those with vitamin C, are fine by the multiples, layering on a surplus of exfoliating acids and comedogenic products can lead to irritation, breakouts and clogged pores.

 “All the acids (think: glycolic, salicylic and lactic) are going to exfoliate and turn over skin cells,” says Dr. Finney.
 “It’s going to strip your skin, your body is going to overproduce oil, and, on top of that, you’ll still be dry and irritated.”
 While he recommends incorporating a glycolic or retinol serum into your routine, it’s best to use them separately and sparingly depending on what your skin can tolerate.

 How Do I Know If I’m Using Too Many Serums?